RACE Attention: A Strictly Linear-Time Attention Layer for Training on Outrageously Large Contexts: Experiments

-\textbf{How far can we scale attention on the most powerful GH200 GPU?}\\ An NVIDIA GH200 has 96GB of memory.
+\textbf{How far can we scale attention on the most powerful GH200 GPU?} An NVIDIA GH200 has 96GB of memory.
 Here, we observe a similar trend.
-RACE scales up to \textbf{12 million} tokens for a single forward-backward pass, whereas FlashAttention becomes impractical around \(\sim\!4\) million tokens (see figs.~\ref{fig:scaling} and~\ref{fig:quad-dim}).
-At \(\sim\!4\) million tokens RACE takes merely 0.1 seconds to finish, while FlashAttention needs about 500 seconds, making RACE about $5000\times$ faster on GPUs.
-While FlashAttention’s \emph{activation memory} scales linearly with $N$ and $d$, the GPU’s high-bandwidth memory (HBM) is nevertheless exhausted for sufficiently large $N$.
-This is because, we must retain \(Q,K,V,O\) (and their gradients) of size \(\Ocal(BHN d)\) with large constants.
-Even though the \(N\times N\) score matrix is never materialized, this footprint exceeds HBM capacity at large \(N\), leading to out-of-memory failures (see fig.~\ref{fig:quad-dim}).
-Furthermore, RACE even scales better on GPU than the cheap but less accurate linear baselines, and they run out of memory around $\sim\!4$ million tokens.
-RACE handles about \(3.5\times\) longer contexts than FlashAttention.
+RACE scales up to \textbf{12 million} tokens for a single forward-backward pass of a single attention layer, whereas FlashAttention-2/3 and Sigmoid Attention becomes impractical around \(\sim\!4\) million tokens (see fig.~\ref{fig:scaling}).
+At \(\sim\!4\) million tokens RACE takes merely 0.1 seconds to finish, while FlashAttention2 needs about 550 seconds, making RACE about $5500\times$ faster on GPUs for processing 4 million tokens.
+Additionally, RACE is about $5000\times$ faster than Sigmoid and $2600\times$ faster than FlashAttention3 for processing 4 million tokens (see fig.~\ref{fig:speedup_gpu}).
+FlashAttention removes the quadratic memory cost of attention scores, but exact attention still requires storing token-level $Q,K,V,$ and $O$ activations and their gradients, incurring $\mathcal{O}(B H N d)$ memory.
+For large $N$, this linear footprint alone exceeds GPU HBM capacity.
+In contrast, RACE compresses queries and keys into $R$ bucket summaries per table, reducing activation memory to $\mathcal{O}(B H L (N R + R d))$, which scales more favorably on GPU even than the linear attention baselines that exhaust memory at approximately $\sim4$ million tokens (see fig.~\ref{fig:scaling}).
+As a result, RACE supports contexts up to $3.5\times$ longer than FlashAttention-2/3 and Sigmoid Attention. \\